nims11/nims11.github.com/content/video-game-log.md

 <div class="spoiler">

+Let's begin with things I didn't like

+- A2 could have used more screentime.
+- Camera during battles could be more refined (locking in particular).
+- Maps were awful.

+There are so many things I loved about the game
 - The use of credits in Ending E, where we are fighting the creators is genius and one of the most heartmoving moments in gaming.
+It also ties back to the game's opening line by 2B.
 - 9S is my favorite character.
 How he breaks after knowing the truth of humanity and 2B's death was handled brilliantly by the story and the voice actor.

-- A2 could have used more screentime.
+## Music and Sound
+The music takes this epic game and propels it to the moon.
+The sound design does a notable job of integrating the music into the game.
+I loved the smooth transition to 8-bit soundtrack and back during hacking.
+"Weight of the world" is used to its full potential.
+The heavy notes in the song justified the song title.

+## Notes
-- This has got me interested in exploring more existentialism literature.
+This has got me interested in exploring more existentialism literature.
-- Machines and Android are tied to the purpose given to them by the aliens and humans respectively, their gods.
+Machines and Android are tied to the purpose given to them by the aliens and humans respectively, their gods.
 When the "God is dead", in both cases, how does one find purpose?
 Machines disconnected from the network handle this by imitating humans.
 Pascal sets up a village built around pacifism.
 Some machines